taitulism/tm-ticker/README.md

 ## .start()
 Start ticking.

-If `tickOnStart` is set to `true` (default behavior), your callback will get called on start (as opposed to only after the first interval)
+If `tickOnStart` is set to `true` (default), your callback will get called on start (as opposed to only after the first interval)

 When called after a `.stop()` it acts as a "resume" function.
 There will be no start-tick in this case.
-The next tick is calculated based on the `timeLeft` record.
+The next tick is calculated based on the `timeToNextTick` property value.

 ```js
 // optional